-The billing procedure at Excellence ER is quite flexible and very similar as that of a conventional hospital based ER.
+The billing procedure at Excellence ER is quite flexible and very similar to that of a conventional hospital based ER.
 Copays are collected at the time of service.
 If there’s any previous deductible balance or any co-insurance payments due, you may be required to pay that off.
-The patients will be be billed for the services rendered at the ER and a copy of the bill will be mailed to their address.
+The patients will be billed for the services rendered at the ER and a copy of the bill will be mailed to their address.
 If you have any questions, please call us at Excellence ER.

 By law, you must be reimbursed by your insurance carrier for your emergency room visit.

 As per Texas Guidelines, all the insurance carriers are required to pay in-network benefits for any member presenting for emergency medical treatment.

 Moreover, Texas law requires insurance carriers to pay for a patient’s emergency care, whether the emergency room is “in network” or “out of network.”
 The state of Texas empowers you to use “a prudent layperson standard” in deciding what constitutes an emergency.

 According to State law, insurance carriers have to reimburse patients for their visits to the emergency room.
 In case, your insurance company refuses to cover your emergency room visit, you have the right to file a grievance with the Texas Department of Insurance.
 To learn more about the Texas Department of Insurance, please refer to their website: http://www.tdi.state.tx.us

 Most patients find medical billing to be a complex process.
 At Excellence ER, we have a fair and transparent billing system.
 In case you have any questions regarding billing or insurance, please contact us at firstname.lastname@example.org.
 We will do our best to answer your questions.

 At Excellence ER, we provide a patient advocate to our patients; the advocate assumes the responsibility of providing guidance to patients helping them understand the ER Bill and to service as a liaison between the facility and the patient.